sambbaahh/price-comparison-tool/README.md

 After installing PIP, open the command prompt and install the following libraries using these commands:

 pip install beautifulsoup4
+pip install requests
 pip install pyqt5
 pip install mysql-connector-python
 pip install matplotlib

-BeautifulSoup4 is used for fetching the prices from the shops.
+BeautifulSoup4 & requests are used for fetching the prices from the shops.
 PyQt5 is used for drawing the interface.
 MySQL-connector is used to access the database.
 Matplotlib is used for drawing the graph.